Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives

 \end{itemize} \end{proposition} \begin{proof} See Appendix \ref{sec:appendixA} \end{proof}

-This proposition proves that the error in the CDF, arising from the FFT, can be controlled by two distinct addends: the first one -- the truncation error -- depends on the tail behaviour of the CF, the second one -- the discretisation error -- is related to the discretisation of the integral and is the same in both exponential and power-law decay cases.
+The approximation error resulting from FFT integration is controlled by two distinct terms: the first (the truncation error) depends on the tail behaviour of the CF; the second (the discretisation error) is related to the discretisation of the integral and is the same in both decay cases.

-Proposition \ref{prop:numerical_error1} has a key implication in this study: first, it suggests the selection of both the shift $a$ and the integration step $h$, determining all ``hyperparameters'' in the numerical scheme; then, it determines the rate of decline of the error bound with the grid size $N$.